pterodactyl/documentation/wings/1.0/configuration.md

 ## Enabling Cloudflare proxy

-Cloudflare proxying of the wings isn't beneficial since users will be connecting to the machine directly and bypassing any Cloudflare protection.
+Cloudflare proxying of the Wings isn't beneficial since users will be connecting to the machine directly and bypassing any Cloudflare protection.
 As such, your Node machine IP will still be exposed.

 To enable Cloudflare proxy, you must change the Wings port to one of the Cloudflare HTTPS ports, such as 8443, because Cloudflare only supports HTTP on port 8080.
-Select your Node in the admin panel, and on the settings tab, change the port.
+Select your Node in the Admin Panel, and on the settings tab, change the port.

 You are unable to proxy the SFTP port through Cloudflare unless you have their enterprise plan.